NicoleHinojosa/Assesssment-4/README.md

 select(., everything()): This function selects all columns in the data frame to compute the row means.

 #### Outputs:
-gene_expression: The modified data frame now includes a new column mean_expression that contains the mean expression values for each gene.
+Updated gene_expression Data Frame: The original data frame is modified to include a new column named mean_expression, which contains the mean expression value for each gene calculated across all samples.

-Console Output: The output of head(n=6, gene_expression) displays the first six rows of the updated gene_expression data frame, showing the new mean_expression column alongside the original data.
+Console Output: The variable gene_expression_show holds the first six rows of the updated gene_expression data frame, which will be printed to the console when called.

+Formatted Table: The kable() function creates a neatly formatted table displaying the first six genes along with their mean expression values.
+This table includes:

+  -Alignment: Centered columns (align = 'c').
+  -Caption: "First 6 genes of gene_expression file", providing context to the displayed data.

 ###Identify Top 10 Genes

 The top 10 genes can be identified and list using the highest mean expression values from the gene_expression data frame, showed in the following code.